jooapa/JPRC/README.md

-# ATRC resource file library made with C/C++.
-Works with windows, propably with linux
+# ATRC resource file library made

-Everything else work but you can't save changes into the files from c++

 ## Use with CMake